lukelarue/losiento/project_spec.md

   - Notes:
     - No Lo Siento-specific frontend yet; backend is ready to serve static files from `losiento/frontend` when created.
     - apps/web has not yet been updated to expose a Lo Siento route/page or iframe.
+    - The first in-game UI should be a **basic visual board-and-pawns view**, not just a JSON representation of game state (even a simple grid with colored pawn markers is acceptable for v1).

 - **Terraform / Cloud Run deployment**
   - **Status:** Not started